researchart/fse20/submissions/available/experiments/evaluation_BEAMNG/readme.md

 The metrics can be computed by running the python scripts __evaluation_radius.py__ and __evaluation_curvature.py__ provided in this folder.

 The output of these scripts are csv files containing the data reported in the paper.
+The expected output is reported in the files Table2_curvature.csv, Table2_curvatures_raw.csv, Table3_BeamNG_radius_in.csv.